 Wangyou Qingle Ji

-Wangyou Qingle Ji (忘憂清樂集 Chinese Pinyin: Wàngyōu Qīnglè Jí, literally "Forget Worry Pure Happy Collection"; otherwise it can be called Carefree and Innocent Pastime Collection, or The Collection of the Pure Happiness of Forgotten Worries), edited by Li Yimin (李逸民) around 1100 AD (Song dynasty), is the oldest surviving Go book.
+Wangyou Qingle Ji (忘憂清樂集 Chinese Pinyin: Wàngyōu Qīnglè Jí,can be literally translated as "Forget Worry Pure Happy Collection"; otherwise it can be called Carefree and Innocent Pastime Collection, or The Collection of the Pure Happiness of Forgotten Worries), it was edited by Li Yimin (李逸民) around 1100 AD (Song dynasty), and is the oldest surviving Go book.

 This book collected famous essays like Qijing Shisanpian, Qi Jiue?...,three ancient game records including the earliest surviving game record Wu Diagrams, some old game records like Ranka,...,some old josekis, 34 tsumego problems (the oldest tsumego book, these are available on OGS), and more.
 It also established rules for recording game.

 Apparently most josekis in this book are over one thousand years old today.
 Comparing to modern josekis, some of these ancient josekis which could have more than 50 moves were rather complicated.
 For example the "piercing corner's heart(穿心角圖)" joseki has 11 variations.
 The first one has 51 moves and the result was regarded as "equal for white and black".
 (The dumpling shape of black was made by white throwin.)

 The 11th variation has 47 moves, and the result was regarded as "white sacrifices stones for the outside influence":

 Bill: This cannot be the result.
 It's an illegal position.
 Note the stone.

 Some of the tsumego problems in this book were also very complicated.
 For example the "Three river problem":